pingcap/talent-plan/rust/projects/project-4/project.md

            +           +--------+
               --> read/write reqs over time -->
 ```

+If we can acheive that then our readers will be lock-free: even while a single
+reader is blocked waiting for data from the filesystems all types of other
+operations, reads and writes, can proceed.
+Unfortunately, this will still not be
+enough to guarantee that the system can always service read requests.
+Think
+about what would happen if there are `N` blocked write requests on our thread
+pool of size `N`.
+You'll have to solve that later.
+For now, you are focused
+on removing the locks from readers.

 Unlike `Mutex` and `RwLock`, there is no single wrapper type that we can apply
 to the entire arbitrary shared state to achieve the goal of reading and writing